asbjornh/tiny-spring/README.md

 **`destroy()`**

-Aborts animation and removes any callbacks.
+Aborts animation and removes the callback.